divya-kulkarni/thenujastore/README.md

 ## 💡 What can be improved

 - Add a dynamic Instagram post section, urging users to join the brand's community.
 Set up a workflow in GitHub Actions to update the most recent posts weekly.
-- Add user signup and authentication for a personalised shopping experience.
+- Add user signup and authentication for a personalized shopping experience.
-- Fetch product data from mongodb.
+- Fetch product data from MongoDB.

 ## 💻 Installation & Execution

-- Clone the respsitory into your machine.
+- Clone the repository into your machine.
 - Run `npm install` or `yarn` in `frontend` directory to install dependencies.
 - Run `npm start` or `yarn start` to get the project started.
 - Open http://localhost:3000 (or the address shown in your console) in your web browser to view the app.
-- For payment silulation, use any test card from [this list](https://docs.stripe.com/testing#cards).
+- For payment simulation, use any test card from [this list](https://docs.stripe.com/testing#cards).